neuefische/web-exercises/sessions/js-loops/stars/README.md

 ### Part 1: Render Stars

 Start by render 5 empty stars in the starContainer.
-For that, wirte the function 'renderStars':
+For that, switch to [`index.js`](./js/index.js) write the function 'renderStars':

 - Use a for loop inside the function to repeat the following code five times.
   💡 Start the loop with the value 1, not with 0